Renormalization footprints in the phase diagram of the Grosse-Wulkenhaar model: Introduction

 Grosse-Wulkenhaar (GW) model \cite{Grosse:2003nw,Disertori:2006nq,Wang:2018sed}

-managed to evade the UV/IR mixing.
+managed to evade the UV/IR mixing problem.
 It features a self-interacting real scalar field on the Moyal space equipped with a $\star$-product

 Its potential is enhanced by the external harmonic oscillator term of a possible gravitational origin.
-Namely, the model can be reinterpreted \cite{Buric:2009ss} as that of a scalar field in a curved NC space
+Namely, the model can be reinterpreted \cite{Buric:2009ss} as that of a scalar field in a curved NC space of the truncated Heisenberg algebra $\mathfrak{h}^\text{tr}$: